MakeSchool-Tutorials/Tip-Calculator-Swift4/P4-Implementing-Subviews/content.md

 }
 ```

-As you can see, we can now reference our custom nav bar's view as `headerView` in our Swift code.
+As you can see, we can now reference our header view as `headerView` in our Swift code.

-> [info]
-From this point forward, we'll refer to our custom nav bar by it's instance variable name: header view.

 Awesome!
 Repetition is the mother of learning.
 Let's do it again.